Azure/azure-sdk-for-java/sdk/modelsrepository/azure-iot-modelsrepository/src/samples/README.md

 GitHub pull-request workflows are a core aspect of the IoT Models Repository service.
 To submit models, the user is expected to fork and clone the global [models repository project][modelsrepository_github_repo] then iterate against the local copy.
 Changes would then be pushed to the fork (ideally in a new branch) and a PR created against the global repository.

-To support this workflow and similar use cases, the client supports initialization with a local file-system URI.
+To support testing local changes using this workflow and similar use cases, the client supports initialization with a local file-system URI.
 You can use this for example, to test and ensure newly added models to the locally cloned models repository are in their proper locations.

 ```java
 // Local sample repository client